OpenDSA/OpenDSA/RST/en/NP/NPCoping.rst

 In others, we end up visiting a large portion of the :math:`2^n` possible solutions.

+.. inlineav:: backtrackingCON dgm
+   :links: AV/NP/backtrackingCON.css
+   :scripts: AV/NP/backtrackingCON.js
+   :align: center
+   :keyword: NP-completeness; Backtracking; Branch and Bounds

+   An example of using backtracking in the Traveling Salesman problem graph of Figure 6.3.1.
+The crossed-out nodes (and their descendents) are immediately rejected because they do not form a legal path through the graph.
+The numbers at the bottom show the total distance traversed along that path.
+Branch-and-Bounds can be used to further reject further consideration of paths that are longer than the shortest path already found.

 :term:`Banch-and-Bounds <branch-and-bounds algorithm>` is an extension of backtracking that applies to
 :term:`optimization problems <optimization problem>` such as